Characteristic temperature for the immiscible-miscible transition of binary condensates in optical lattices

 The transition from the phase-separated into miscible domain can further be examined from the evolution of the quasiparticle modes as a function of the temperature.
-The evolution of the few low-lying mode energies with temperature is shown in Fig.~\ref{mode_rb} with the temperature defined in the units of the critical temperature $T_c$ of the $^{87}$Rb atoms.
+The evolution of the few low-lying mode energies with temperature is shown in Fig.~\ref{mode_rb}, where the temperature is defined in units of $T_c$.
 It is evident from the figure that there are mode energy bifurcations with the increase in the temperature.
 These are associated with the restoration of rotational symmetry when the TBEC is rendered miscible through an increase in temperature.